sr-sourabh/indianclashroyale/README.md

     2. Don't leave trailing whitespaces at the end of lines
     3. Don't leave unnecessary blank lines
     4. Provide material commit messages

+  - How to make any new file
+    1. Open the template.html file
+    2. Save it as the filename you want to create
+    3. Carry on with the work
+    4. This is because template.html contains nav.html and footer.html by deault